puzzmo-com/xd-crossword-tools/README.md

 - `## Metapuzzle`

-  TODO: We'd like a way to describe a final question and a final answer for a puzzle.
+  We'd like a way to describe a final question and a final answer for a puzzle.
 For example, in alpha-bits above the circles indicate a letter pattern and there could be a way to respond that you got the theme.
 For example:

   ```md
   ## Metapuzzle